MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 2. On the **Azure Information Protection - Unified labeling** blade, select **Activate** and follow the online instructions.

-For the labels that successfully migrate, they can now be used by [clients that support unified labeling](#clients-that-support-unified-labeling) when these labels are published in the Security & Compliance Center.
+For the labels that successfully migrate, they can now be used by [clients that support unified labeling](#clients-that-support-unified-labeling).
+However, you must first publish these labels in the Security & Compliance Center.

 ### Clients that support unified labeling